sleslie-hub/sleslie-hub/README.md

-I'm a technical writer based in San Francisco, CA.
+I'm a technical writer based in San Francisco, CA. I'm also studying data science at the [Open University](https://www.open.ac.uk/).
+Fun fact - the Open University is the largest university in the UK by number of students.

 I created this GitHub account to showcase examples of programming projects I have or am currently working on.
 Hopefully, this list will grow over the next few months.